NorthEndMakerspace/makerspace-policies/area/3d-printing-filament.md

 stewards: "@steward (3d filament)"
 ---

+3D printing with extruded filament is generally safe but care should be taken to ensure your print succeeds and the printers and filament remains in good condition for the next person.

+## General rules

-Printing with filament requires the 3D filament printing certification.
+- Printing with filament requires the 3D filament printing certification.
 - Ensure the first two layers adhere properly before leaving the makerspace.

+TODO
 - Which filaments are allowed?
 - Does MMU require extra training?
 - Can folks use their own filament?